dazinator/DotNet.Cabinet/README.md

 Now, module A can create a file called "/foo.txt" using the `moduleACabinet`.
-Module B can create a file also called "/foo.txt" using the `moduleBCabinet`
+Module B can create a file also called "/foo.txt" using the `moduleBCabinet` The system cabinet might already have a file "/foo.txt" also.

-Each module is accessing files in isolation, means conflicts wont occur.
+Each module is accessing files in isolation, which means no conflicts occur.

-The system cabinet might already have a file "/foo.txt" also.

 There will be no clashes, because, each seperate cabinet has isolated file storage.

-Let's say that Module A also needs read access to system level files.
+Let's say that Module A also needs read access to system level files though.

 ```